Poori Recipe (Puri)

 Knead The Dough

-- Add water (approx ¾ cup) little by little and knead to make a stiff dough.
+- Add water (approx ¾ cup) little by little and knead to make a smooth but stiff dough.
 The consistency of the dough is very important in making good puffed-up puri.
 It should be tighter than the regular roti dough.
 If it is not tight, the poori won’t puff up well and will absorb more oil.

 - Cover the dough with a clean kitchen cloth and keep it aside for 15 minutes.